Alias method: Table generation

 Each iteration moves at least one entry to the "exactly full" category (and the last moves two), so the procedure is guaranteed to terminate after at most n −1 iterations.
 Each iteration can be done in O(1) time, so the table can be set up in O(n) time.

 Vose points out that floating-point rounding errors may cause the guarantee referred to in step 1 to be violated.
 If one category empties before the other, the remaining entries may have U_{i} set to 1 with negligible error.
 The solution accounting for floating point is sometimes called the Walker-Vose method or the Vose alias method.

-The Alias structure is not unique.
+Because of the arbitrary choice in step 1, the alias structure is not unique.

 As the lookup procedure is slightly faster if y < U_{i} (because K_{i} does not need to be consulted), one goal during table generation is to maximize the sum of the U_{i}.
 Doing this optimally turns out to be NP hard, but a greedy algorithm comes reasonably close: rob from the richest and give to the poorest.
 That is, at each step choose the largest U_{i} and the smallest U_{j}.
 Because this requires sorting the U_{i}, it requires O(n log n) time.